ncruces/go-sqlite3/vfs/adiantum/README.md

 and want to protect against forgery, you should sign your backups, and verify signatures before restoring them.

-This is slightly weaker than other forms of SQLite encryption that include page-level [MACs](https://en.wikipedia.org/wiki/Message_authentication_code).
+This is weaker than other forms of SQLite encryption that include page-level [MACs](https://en.wikipedia.org/wiki/Message_authentication_code).
 Page-level MACs can protect against forging individual pages, but can't prevent them from being reverted to former versions of themselves.

 > [!TIP]
-> The [`"xts"`](../xts/README.md) package also offers encryption at rest.
+> The [`"xts"`](../xts/README.md) VFS also offers encryption at rest.
-> AES-XTS uses _only_ NIST and FIPS-140 approved cryptographic primitives.
+> AES-XTS uses _only_ NIST and FIPS 140 approved cryptographic primitives.